dvernooy/dvernooy.github.io/_embedded/06-heart_rate.md

 After a huge amount of googling, I found out that the Nokia 2115i's mono LCD had the same pinout as those in the 1100/1200/1600.
 It had a special Hirose DF23-10 connector that I needed an adapter for

 ![]({{ site.url }}/assets/images/projects/HRM/lcd_pinout.png)
-*Essential to avoiding smoke ... pinout for LCD*
+*Pinout for the LCD.
+Essential to avoiding smoke*

 and, most importantly, I found out it used the Philips PCF8814 96x65 pixel LCD driver.
 The spec sheet for this driver was indispensable - I was able to use it to bit-bang the SPI interface.
 The spec is posted with the code.

 ![]({{ site.url }}/assets/images/projects/HRM/PCF8814.png)
-*pages 26-29 of PCF8814 spec ... dog-eared at the end of this project*
+*pages 26-29 of PCF8814 spec were dog-eared by the end of this project*

 ### Supporting character set
 I used a spreadsheet to build my own character bitmap set for the LCD, along with a few custom "graphics" ... a bike and a heart that you can see on the LCD.
 I've also included this spreadsheet with the code.

 ![]({{ site.url }}/assets/images/projects/HRM/icon_bitmap.png)
-*From raw material to finished product ...
-WYSIWYG*
+*From raw material to finished product: WYSIWYG*

 ### Microcontroller
 And the rest of the circuit is based on the Atmel ATmega88 microcontroller.
 I used the built-in an 8MHz clock and a couple of AA batteries (3.2V) to power the digital part separately from the analog.
 I also included the ability for remote programming via an SPI header.
 All of the details are in the circuit diagram above.